Learn more about our research streams and projects or engage with us using the contact form below.

 Digital Supply Chain Capabilities

 Digital supply chain transformations are driving continuous improvement and new technology utilization.
-Dynamic capabilities are the essential threefold: human-centered, the organization, and the supply chain.
+Dynamic capabilities are essentially threefold: human-centered, the organization, and the supply chain.
 One element of these dynamic capabilities is the ability to identify and build digital environments.
 These environments require technological platforms and people.

 They necessitate mechanisms for encouraging new ways of working, experimentation, and more collaborative leadership with your supply chain partners.
 Our research informs how companies build and acquire digital capabilities and talent for successful transformations.